Resources

 What is Hypothecation in Car Insurance?

 When you buy a car through a bank loan, the vehicle is registered at the local Regional Transport Office (RTO) in your name.
 Also, the Registration Certificate (RC) will bear your name despite being financed by the bank.
-However, the RTO will note the hypothecation of your car in the RC stating the car is in favour of the respective bank.
-Just like this process, the hypothecation in car insurance will be in favour of the respective bank that you have availed the loan from.
+However, the RTO will note the hypothecation of your car in the RC, stating the car is in favour of the respective bank.
+Just like this process, the hypothecation in car insurance policy will be in favour of the respective bank that you have availed the loan from.
 The ownership of the car will remain with the bank until the total amount is paid off.
 The insurance company will make note of the loan on the insurance policy document until the time you have full ownership of the car.

 How to Add Hypothecation to My Car Policy?